brianereynolds/k8smanagers_test/README.md

 # k8smanagers_test
-Tests for K8S managers, nodepool and workload managers
+Tests for K8S managers

 # Intro
 The root contains scripts for per-cluster env vars.
-Once this has been executed, then run init.sh in respective test case.
+Once this has been executed, then run the scripts respective test case folder.

 # End-to-end Test

+## Node Selector
+This test creates 2 node pools, each with a different node selector.
+It creates a Deployment and schedules it in node pool #1.
+It then uses the workloadmanager to move the deployment to node pool #2.

+Verification activities are all non-AI (e.g a human).
+The script will pause to allow time to check.

 ```
-cd end-to-end
+cd end-to-end/nodeSelector

 ./1_init.sh